swarajjogi/student-management/README.md

 - Netlify (Frontend)

 ---
-## Frontend for this project https://github.com/swarajjogi/student-management-frontend
+## You can find more info at https://github.com/swarajjogi/student-management-frontend
 ---